hyc1984tw/SQL_DKT_TW_Datawarehouse_Reconstruction_project/README.md

 ## B. Data Cleaning

 CDP3 is a new datasets storing the cleaned data from cdp2.
+The main issues of the uncleaned data is lack of primary key in the tables.
+The following identify the primary keys in each tables.
+The query codes of the cleaning processes are stored in this repository.

 1.  taiwan_cdp_optin: non-primary key (cdp2) to primary key (cdp3)
     primary key is "person_id".